Introducing Multidimensional Dirac-Hestenes Equation: Decomposition of an element of the left ideal

 One of the ways to fix the primitive Hermitian idempotent $t\in \mathbb{C} \otimes \cl_{1,2d-1}$ is \cite{Shirokov}:

 In this subsection, we consider the minimal left ideal $L(t)$ generated by (\ref{event}).

 An important benefit of applying geometric algebra is the ability to interpret geometric results when the Dirac--Hestenes equation is analyzed.
-We use the variable $I$ for reducing the Dirac equation to a form where all values are real:
+We use the fixed multivector $I$ for reducing the Dirac equation to a form where all values are real:

-To introduce the multidimensional Dirac--Hestenes equation where a wave function $\Psi(x)$ consists only of basis elements with even multi-indices, we also use another variable $E$:
+To introduce the multidimensional Dirac--Hestenes equation where a wave function $\Psi(x)$ consists only of basis elements with even multi-indices, we also use another fixed multivector $E$:

 For an explicit description of the minimal left ideal $L(t)$, it is convenient to consider the auxiliary algebra $Q$ which is generated by generators with odd indices:

 The corresponding basis elements, which are ordered products of the generators $e^1,e^3,\cdots,e^{2d-3},e^{2d-1}$, are denoted by $\{c^\mu\}_{\mu=1}^{2^d}$.
 Therefore, the orthonormal basis of the left ideal $L(t)$ has the form \cite{Shirokov}: